hoovercj/vscode-haskell-linter/README.md

 ## Overview
 "haskell-linter" is a wrapper for [hlint](http://community.haskell.org/~ndm/hlint/).
 It highlights hlint warnings and errors inline and provides a code-action to accept hlint suggestions.

+## Dependencies
-It expects hlint to be installed and already added to the path.
+It expects a version of hlint >= 1.9.1 to be installed and already added to the path.
 If it is installed but cannot be found, add the path to your preferences as seen below.

 ```json
 {